nim-lang/Nim/readme.md

 ## Nimble
 [Nimble](https://github.com/nim-lang/nimble) is Nim's package manager.
-For the source based installations where you added Nim's ``bin`` directory to your PATH the easiest way of installing Nimble is via:
+For the source based installations, where you added Nim's ``bin`` directory to your PATH, the easiest way of installing Nimble is via:

 ```